 What does ‘donating for medical research and treatments’ mean?

-Medical research aims to improve our understanding of a disease or health condition and can also help discover new treatments.
+Medical research aims to improve our understanding of health, disease, and the human body, and can also aid in the discovery of new treatments.
 It can range from early lab-based studies through to clinical trials.
 This research needs donated cells from healthy donors, like you, to make sure that when treatments reach patients, they are safe and effective.

-We will be working with leading medical researchers to support their work and provide opportunities for our incredible donors to help.
-This will involve working with lots of different types of organisations, including hospitals, academic institutions and pharmaceutical companies.
+We work with with leading medical researchers to support their work and provide opportunities for our incredible donors to help.
+This involves working with lots of different types of organisations, including hospitals, academic institutions, biotechnology and pharmaceutical companies.

-To ensure that Anthony Nolan only supports ethically sound and patient-benefiting medical research, an independent review board will assess each new medical research application before agreeing to collaborate.
+To ensure that Anthony Nolan only supports ethically sound and patient-benefitting medical research, an independent review board will assess each new medical research application before agreeing to collaborate.

 The difference you could make

-We only offer the option to donate either lymphocytes or peripheral blood stem cells (PBSC) to medical research.
 By donating your cells, you have the opportunity to impact even more lives.
-One donation for a medical research project could unlock new discoveries and help shape the future of treatments.
+One donation for a medical research project could unlock new discoveries and help shape the future of treatments for many patients.

-In medical research, PBSC and lymphocytes are used to understand how the human immune system works, and what happens when it goes wrong.
-This makes them a valuable source of information about how the immune system develops.
+In medical research, different types of blood cells can be used to understand how the human immune system works, what happens when it goes wrong, and how it could be reprogrammed to help fight disease.
+This makes them a valuable source of information for medical researchers looking to better understand life threatening/limiting conditions and how they could be treated.

-Your cells can also contribute directly to new cell therapies that are being investigated in clinical trials, directly benefiting patients immediately and contributing to work to get new therapies approved for more patients in future.
+Your cells could also contribute directly to new cell therapies that are being investigated in clinical trials, directly benefiting patients immediately, whilst facilitating the approval of new treatments for more patients in future.

 You can find out more about the types of research projects that your cells could contribute to here!

-To find out more about the specific project you have been invited to take part in, take a look at the project information sheet you’ve been sent and ask your Coordinator if you have any questions.
+To find out more about the specific project you have been invited to take part in, take a look at the email you’ve been sent by our Donor Provision team, and ask your Coordinator if you have any questions.

 We’re all very lucky to have amazing medical science in the UK should we ever need it, so this was a chance for me in a small way to give back.